Connect Your iOS Device to FlashTrack and Start Recording

 Mobile phones and tablets on the market are broadly categorized into two major camps: Apple (iOS) and Android.

-In contrast, the Android system is relatively diveresed.
+In contrast, the Android system is relatively diverse.
 The USB controllers, audio chips, and even the functionality of the USB-C port (some support OTG, some support UAC, some only support charging) are difficult to maintain within a consistent specification range.
 This leads to uncertainties in compatibility among models.
-Cloudvocal will explain the details of Android compatibility in another article.
+For Android compatibility questions, feel free to contact us directly.

 Given the current situation, we recommend using Apple products for better support and compatibility.